Pierce Stocking Scenic Drive - Autumn, Empire - Pierce Stocking Scenic Drive, Northern Michigan Fall Scenic Drives

 This 13-foot-six-inch covered bridge in Michigan is the scenic drive’s first awe-inspiring stop and a popular photo location (especially in fall).

-The original wood covering was constructed to protect the wooden bridge from the weather because it was less expensive to install the roof than to rebuild the bridge.
+The original wood covering was constructed to protect the wooden bridge from the weather because it was cheaper to install the roof than to rebuild the bridge.

 Scenic Drive Stop #2: Glen Lake Overlook